arnoo/git-deliver/README.md

 Let's assume for this example that you have a simple project for which a delivery just means copying files.

 The example below assumes that the server is accessible with SSH.
-You'll want to setup SSH public key authentication, as Git-deliver will open lots of SSH connections (this should change in future versions).
-See http://stackoverflow.com/questions/7260/how-do-i-setup-public-key-authentication for instructions.

 To setup your project for Git-deliver, in your project directory, run: